smithy-lang/smithy-python/designs/serialization.md

 ### Performing Serialization

 To serialize a shape, all that is needed is an instance of the shape and a serializer.
-The following shows how one might serilize a shape to JSON bytes:
+The following shows how one might serialize a shape to JSON bytes:

 ```python
 >>> shape = ExampleStructure(member=9)